 Engineering controls may receive specific mention on SDS's.
 For example, when a material has a low PEL, there may be a section explicitly labeled "Ventilation requirements".
 Specific machinery may be recommended - or perhaps specifically discouraged.
 For example, ductless recirculating laboratory hoods might not provide sufficient protection from certain highly toxic materials; in these cases a properly vented fume hood (perhaps outfitted with a scrubber) would be required.

-Two of the most common engineering controls found on an MSDS are local exhaust and general ventilation.
+Two of the most common engineering controls found on an SDS are local exhaust and general ventilation.
 There are dozens of types of engineering controls.

 See also: administrative controls, fume hoods, respirators, personal protective equipment (PPE), ventilation.

 Entry last updated: Monday, March 8, 2021.
 This page is copyright 2000-2021 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.